rjmags1/algorithms-practice/leetcode/146_lru_cache.md

 ## Notes
 - We use a doubly-linked-list to achieve constant time `get` and `put` operations.
 The DLL allows us to easily shuffle k-v pairs in the cache in the way we need to to implement an LRU cache.
 That is, we need to be able to grab a k-v pair from the LRU queue and put it in the back every time it gets looked up or value reassigned.
+- Like many cases where we use auxiliary data structures to implement a main data structure, it is useful to implement the auxiliary as its own thing instead of intertwining its implementation with the thing it is being used to implement.
+It is less for the brain to keep track of and generally better to respect natural abstractions instead of fighting against them.

 ## Solution 2